MMEZ88/schoool-university-managment/readme.md

 # School/University managment system

 This is a project for school/university managment system that let you manage studnets , teachers , courses and classrooms .
-You can add , edit or delet them but there are some rules here : You cannot edit or delet some methods for example; If a coures rigested for a student,it cant be removed that and...
+You can save and load data from data.json file .
-You can save and load data from data.json file.
+You can add , edit or delete them but there are some rules here : You cannot edit or delete some methods for example; If a course rigested for a student , it cannot be removed that and...

 This project is very useful and functional for manage school/university

 ---